Franke James on “The View Up Here” with @canadianglen

 “I never realized how much at risk we are.
 And how important free expression is in a democracy.
 But being told to shut up about such an important issue, really brought it home.
 And so, I’m not going to thank Stephen Harper for blacklisting me, however, (laughs) I have learned an awful lot.Now I know how to file an access to information request.
 And how to drill down into all those people and who they are.

 And so, I’ve had a certain amount of fun in going through all of this.
 And it’s such a kick to realize that the bureaucrats thought that they could shut me up by preventing my work from being shown on walls in Europe.
 And going “No, I’m sorry.
 I’m going to take that work which is digital, and we’re going to put it right in your face in Ottawa, right around the corner from the Parliament buildings.
 And we’re going to show people, and we’re going to get people talking.”
 Because so many Canadians have their head buried in the tar sands about the issue of climate change.
 They are not getting the facts about climate change.
 They don’t understand the risk.
 And that’s why it’s important to have messengers like me…” Franke James at The Dock, October 2014

-Human Rights Should Never Be Disabled
+Human Rights Should Be For Everybody

 “I am alive!
 I am reborn in Gastown!” says author and artist Teresa Pocock.

 Teresa Pocock is an artist and poet living in the Downtown Eastside of Vancouver.
 In 2016, she won a DTES Small Arts Grant from the Vancouver Foundation which enabled her to create her first book, Pretty Amazing: How I found myself in the Downtown Eastside.
 Teresa exhibited 18 “Pretty Amazing” artworks as 4ft x 5ft posters in her first solo show at Gallery Gachet which launched on June 29, and wrapped up on July 2.